kubevela/kubevela/docs/en/helm/component.md

-# Defining Components with Helm
+---
+title:  How-to
+---

 In this section, it will introduce how to declare Helm charts as app components via `ComponentDefinition`.

-> Before reading this part, please make sure you've learned [the definition and template concepts](../platform-engineers/definition-and-templates.md).
+> Before reading this part, please make sure you've learned [the definition and template concepts](../platform-engineers/definition-and-templates).

 ## Prerequisite

-* [fluxcd/flux2](../install.md#3-optional-install-flux2), make sure you have installed the flux2 in the [installation guide](https://kubevela.io/#/en/install).
+* [fluxcd/flux2](../install#3-optional-install-flux2), make sure you have installed the flux2 in the [installation guide](/docs/install).

 ## Declare `ComponentDefinition`